pfenninglab/halLiftover-postprocessing/README.md

 ## Program Parameters
-* -qFile: the query bed file (used as input to halLiftover) containing information on (at least): chromosome_name, start, end, region name
+* -qFile: bed file with query regions (used as input to halLiftover) containing (at least) the following information: chromosome_name, start, end, region name
 	* The 1st 4 columns **MUST** be in standard bed format
 	* The names in column 4 must be unique -- these names will be used in HALPER